 Homework plays an important role in a students’ learning.
-Its primary purpose is to create opportunities for students to embed and extend the work they have started in the classroom enabling them to secure knowledge in their long-term memory but to also deepen knowledge.
+Its primary purposes are to create opportunities for students to embed and extend the work they have started in the classroom, or to revisit learning that students have completed previously, enabling them to secure knowledge in their long-term memory but to also deepen knowledge.

 It also has a wider impact.
 For example, it helps students to experience success in learning outside the classroom environment; this can build their confidence as lifelong learners and open up their thinking to what they can achieve outside the school environment.